 Why it is important to have an LCR or 5.1 mix for cinema

-However, not all cinema sound processors have upmixing options, such as ProLogic, which can convert stereo to 5.1 or LCR.
-Therefore, it is important to upmix the stereo films before delivering them to cinemas.
-An LCR upmix is a safer option than a 5.1 upmix, because it uses only three channels (left, center, and right) and avoids potential issues with the surround and subwoofer channels, which may not be calibrated correctly in some cinemas.
+Some cinema sound processors have upmixing options when playing a stereo DCP, such as ProLogic, which can convert stereo to 5.1.
+But it is not standard and when upmixing yourself you can decide to use either LCR or 5.1 upmixing.
+An LCR upmix is a safer option than a 5.1 upmix, because it uses only three channels (left, center, and right) and avoids potential issues with the surround and subwoofer channels.

 Using DTS neural upmix and Penteo 16 pro plugins in Resolve